nofitnessforpurpose/TopSlotRetroIOBasic/README.md

   </div>
 </div>
 <BR>
-Though not the principle goal, an immediate advantage is that the device supports 'Out of the box' 5 VOLT TTL RS232 hardware support capabilty.
+Though not the principle goal, an immediate advantage of the selected arrangement is the device supports 'Out of the box' 5 VOLT TTL RS232 hardware support capabilty.
 As the I/O lines are selected from the internal on microcontroller RS232 hardware lines.
-Further, it is code compatible with the classic Comms adaptor (though of course has no on board COMMS LINK ROM).
+Further, it is code compatible with the classic COMMS LINK adaptor (though of course has no on board COMMS LINK ROM).
 It is anticiapted this device can be readily built and code reside on internal memory (A:) or a Side Slot (B: or C:) location.
 <BR>
 <BR>
 *** IMPORTANT NOTE - DO NOT CONNECT DIRECTLY TO <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/RS-232">RS232 LEVELS</a> - IT WILL DEGRADE THE DEVICE ! ***